bilal3005/bilal3005/README.md

-# Hi, I'm Bilal 👋
+# Hi, I'm Bilal 👋🧬

-I'm a **Master's student in Bioinformatics**, passionate about applying **Machine Learning and AI** to solve real-world problems in **healthcare, biology, and pharmaceutics**.

-I believe computational methods hold the key to the next breakthroughs in medicine — from drug discovery to personalized care — and I want to be part of building them.
+> *Bioinformatics M2 student | ML & AI applied to healthcare, biology & drug discovery*

+I'm at the intersection of Machine Learning and Life Sciences.
+My work spans deep learning model development, genomic data pipelines, and predictive modeling applied to healthcare and drug discovery, with a growing interest in computer vision for medical imaging.
+I'm drawn to problems where the data is messy, the stakes are high, and a well-tuned model can make a real difference.

 ---

-## 🧬 What I'm about
+## 🔬 What I'm Into

-- **AI × Biology** — using deep learning to understand biological systems, model molecular interactions, and predict outcomes that matter clinically
-- **Data-driven science** — turning messy, high-dimensional biological data into actionable insights
-- **Responsible & reproducible research** — clean pipelines, open science, rigorous methodology
+**ML & deep learning** — model design, training, fine-tuning, from CNNs to transformers **Computer vision** — applied to medical imaging and biological image analysis **Genomics & structural bioinformatics** — sequence modeling, epitope prediction, NGS pipelines **Drug discovery & precision medicine** — computational target identification, molecular data analysis **Clean, reproducible scienc**e — modular pipelines, HPC/SLURM, version-controlled experiments

 ---